reversesigh/cosmos_node-initial_setup/06_upgrade_note.md

 `sudo systemctl restart gaiad && sudo journalctl -u gaiad -f --output cat`

 ## Cosmovisor
-Eventually, you may wish to learn about alternative methods such as [Cosmovisor](https://github.com/provenance-io/cosmovisor)
+Eventually, you may wish to learn about alternative methods such as [Cosmovisor](https://github.com/provenance-io/cosmovisor)  , a Cosmos SDK binary manager.

 ## Important
 Sometimes chain upgrades will have specific instructions. *ALWAYS* refer to official announcements from chains for instructions.